 FEAST OF THE ASCENSION

-So many things have changed in the Church and society.
-However the two things that have not changed are Jesus himself and every word of his message as they are ever old and always new for each generation.
+So many things have changed in the Church and society over the years especially in more recent times.
+However two things that have not changed are Jesus himself and every word of his message as they are ever old and always new in each generation.
 The message of Jesus is ignored by many people inside and outside the Church for their own reasons.
-The essential message of God and his messenger Jesus his Son have never changed up to now and I don’t think that they will ever change.
+The essential message of God and Jesus his Son have never changed up to now and I don’t think that the message will ever change.
 Again and again we need to ask ourselves what we are doing to make disciples of all the nations realizing that Jesus and his message are always new for each generation.
-May we be heralds of the Ascension as we place the message of Jesus before others by the way we live our lives in the Joy of the Gospel.
+May we be heralds of the message of Jesus this Ascension as we go forward with faith.